 Being in full union with Christ forever is salvation for an Orthodox Christian.
-This union is possible in this world and in the world to come, and it manifests in our sacramental life. mental life is realized because there is a Holy Altar available in the Church.
-The holy Altar is at the centre of the Church and is consecrated through anointing of the Holy Mooron.
-When a human being is baptised they are anointed also with Holy Mooron.
+This union is possible in this world and in the world to come, and it manifests in our sacramental life.
+Sacramental life is realised because there is a Holy Altar available in the Church.
+The Holy Altar is at the centre of the Church and is consecrated through the anointing with the Holy Mooron.
+When a human being is baptised, they are anointed also with Holy Mooron.
 These are the only two occasions when the Holy Mooron is used.
 In short, the consecration service is the baptism and chrismation of the church.
-Conversely, Holy Baptism and Holy Chrismation is the consecration of a human being.
+Conversely, Holy Baptism and Holy Chrismation are the consecration of a human being.